-PLASTIC SMALL-OUTLINE PACKAGE
+PLASTIC SMALL-OUTLINE

-- Α. All linear dimensions are in millimeters. - Β. This drawing is subject to change without notice. - C. Body dimensions do not include mold fla D. Falls within JEDEC MO-178 Variation AA.
-Body dimensions do not include mold flash or protrusion.
+NOTES: A. All linear dimensions are in millimeters.

+- B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion. - D. Falls within JEDEC MO-178

 IMPORTANT NOTICE

 Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, modifications, enhancements, improvements, and other changes to its products and services at any time and to discontinue any product or service without notice.
 Customers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
 All products are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.